On the Spot (Hungarian TV series)

 On The Spot is a documentary TV series created by directors Eszter Cseke and Andras S. Takacs in their native Hungary.
 Each season has a central theme (ethnic tribes, children of dictators, birth around the world, etc.), using a fly on the wall style of documentary filmmaking.
 It premiered November 7, 2009, on Spektrum TV.
 It currently airs on Hungarian public television channels Duna and Duna World.
 Many of On the Spot's films are also shown across several European countries on special interest channels such as Spiegel TV and Sport 1 (subsidiaries of Liberty Global, Autentic and AMC Networks International), as well as Germany's international broadcaster Deutsche Welle.

 On the Spot’s most personal season explored giving birth in different cultures.
 ‘Around the World in 9 Months’ was produced in 10 countries from Bali to Mexico, which gave the creators a rarely wide spectrum on the topic of birth while they were expecting their own baby who was born at the end of the last episode.
 Eszter Cseke and Andras S. Takacs' next season introduced Children of Dictators to their audience, including Edith Eva Eger and Dr. Gabor Mate.
 Smart World, the 9th season of On the Spot discovers the effects of mobile coverage, wifi and smartphones of human communities from New York to Transylvania.
 Episodes of On the Spot appeared in the official selection of festivals like the Krakow International Film Festival, the American Documentary Film Festival, INPUT or the Sarajevo International Film Festival.
 Spot's approach has been called “rare and exclusive” by the BBC while the Financial Times wrote ‘On The Spot’ is “up-close and visceral”, adding that “Takacs and Cseke plunge their cameras into the heart of the action, asking questions that are normally suppressed".

 In 2021 the award winning film directors newest documentary film was aired by ARTE and Spektrum TV.
 This is the story of a Jewish baby who was born in the death camp before the liberation and survived.
 An extraordinary journey of the second and third generation, breaking the cycle of trauma to free themselves from Auschwitz - forever.

 The series takes its inspiration from famed Hungarian war correspondent Robert Capa who wrote, “If your pictures aren't good enough, you're not close enough.”

 Synopsis

-With just two small broadcast cameras and no extra crew, Cseke and Takacs pull triple duties as directors, producers and cinematographers.
-In doing so, they gain unique perspectives into the lives of people across the world in the most delicate environments.
-Each season is unique and focuses on a specific topic, whether it is living with ethnic tribes in Africa and Papua, being embedded with fighters in the Middle East or spending time with Fidel Castro's daughter Alina or Idi Amin's son Jaffar for their coverage about children of dictators.
+With just two small broadcast cameras and no extra crew, Cseke and Takacs serve as directors, producers, and cinematographers.
+Working in this capacity, they document the lives of people across the world in a range of environments.
+Each season covers a distinct topic, such as living with ethnic tribes in Africa and Papua, being embedded with fighters in the Middle East, or spending time with Fidel Castro's daughter Alina or Idi Amin's son Jaffar for coverage about children of dictators.